 Access Control

-Access control is the process of defining and enforcing who is allowed to access specific resources, systems, or data, and under what conditions.
+Access control is the process of deciding who or what is allowed to access systems, data, and resources, and what actions they are permitted to perform.

 Examples

-- A user must log in with a password and receive approval before accessing a secure server.
+- A user must sign in with multifactor authentication before accessing a cloud dashboard that contains sensitive company data.

 Tip: The interactive version includes progress tracking, decks, and premium deep dives.